EfthymiaKakoulidou/cakes-by-kg/README.md

 The Home page : This is the first page that the user is going to meet.
 It welcomes the user and sets the tone for the experience he/she is going to have.
 The About page : This page introduces the owner of the page so that the user gets information about the service-provider.
 The Contact page : This page provides the contact details of the owner so that the user can easily get in touch with her.
-The Gallery page : This page displays the work of the owner to show to user what kind of services they can expect.
-In here there are 3 categories from which the user can be directed to more specific areas of interest.
+3 gallery pages : These pages display the work of the owner so as to show to user what kind of services they can expect.
+There are 3 categories from which the user can be directed to more specific areas of interest.
 The birthday cakes page,
 The Speciallty cakes and
 The Sweet treats page.
+The confirmation page which is not really a part of the project but it is where the user is redirected when he/she fills the form in the contact page.

 ### Existing Features